AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Average_True_Range_(ATR).md

 ## Indicator parameters

-Average True Range indicator has only one type specific parameter - period, which has to be an integer value more than 1.
+Average True Range indicator has three parameters: mapping, period, which has to be an integer value more than 1, and series type:

 ```
-var atr = plot.atr(mapping, 10);
+var atr = plot.atr(mapping, 10, "line");
 ```

-The series type defining is not necessary, as it is possible to change the series type any time using the {api:anychart.core.stock.series.Column#seriesType}seriesType(){api} method.

 ## Visualization

-Visualization of an indicator depends on which series type was chosen to display it.
+Visualization of an indicator depends on series type.
 Here is a sample where ATR with different parameters and settings is added to different plots:

 ```
 // create first AMA indicator of default series type